celestiaorg/blobstreamx-monitor/README.md

 Simple monitoring tool for BlobstreamX contract.
 It allows provers/relayers for BlobstreamX to monitor the BlobstreamX updates, and be notified.

 The tool currently sends an OTEL message whenever a new batch is submitted, verified and committed by the contract.
-This message is a counter `blobstreamx_monitor_submitted_nonces_counter` of type `Int64Counter`.
+This message is a histogram `blobstreamx_monitor_submitted_heights` of type `Int64Histogram`.

 ## Install